It is important to prepare for divorce or separation as early as possible in the process.

-Use the checklist below to start preparing for this life transition.
+Use the divorce preparation checklist below to start preparing for this life transition.

 1. Decide on Your Goals.